Instruments Master Data

 There are 2 Excel files in relation to defining your instruments.

-Excel file #3.1 - Instruments contains the necessary information to categorise and define your instruments
+The Excel file #3 - Instruments Master Data contains the necessary information to categorise and define your instruments. see attached file

-The Excel file #3.1 - Instruments contains 4 worksheets to define your instruments status, instrument groups, instruments, and instrument group matrix.
+The Excel file #3 - Instruments Master Data contains 5 worksheets to define your instruments status, instrument groups, instruments, instrument group matrix and Instrument Recurring Tasks

 Setting up your Instrument Status

-Excel file #3.1 - Instruments.
-The Instrument status indicates the engine whether the instrument is available.
+The Instrument status indicates the engine whether the instrument is available or not.

 Item / column